nzkozar/trello_board_visualizer/README.md

 ## How to use:
 1. Export a Trello board to JSON (Menu -> Print, export and share -> Export as JSON)
-2. Open index.html in your favourite browser (tested in Firefox)
+2. Visit https://nzkozar.github.io/trello_board_visualizer/ or open index.html in your favourite browser (tested in Firefox)
 3. Drag and drop jour Trello board JSON export to the file drop area.

 ## Dependencies and libraries